 Ireland trip cost for one week

 The above estimate is in American dollars, so please use xe.com to find out the average costs in your home currency.

-Also keep in mind that this is just an estimate.
-Ireland isn’t necessarily a cheap travel destination, however savvy travellers will be able to reduce their costs by using some of the tips and suggestions I share throughout this article.
+Keep in mind that this is just an estimate.
+Ireland isn’t necessarily a cheap travel destination.
+However savvy travellers will be able to reduce their costs by using some of the tips and suggestions I share throughout this article.

 The transportation and attraction estimate is based on travellers relying on public transportation and day tours rather than renting a car.
-However, information about renting a car in the transportation section of this article.
+However, information about renting a car can be found in the transportation section of this article.

-Your best bet is to travel in the shoulder seasons of Spring (April and May) and Fall (September-October).
-Personally, I think that these are the best times to visit Ireland anyway as you skip most of the crowds, the attractions and sites are open, and the weather can be beautiful.
+Your best bet is to travel in the shoulder season of Spring (April and May) and Fall (September-October).
+Personally, I think that these are the best times to visit Ireland anyway, as you skip most of the crowds, the attractions and sites are open, and the weather can be beautiful.

 Accommodations in Ireland can range drastically, depending not only on what type of accommodation you are staying in, but also what city.
 Dublin is significantly more expensive than any other town or city in the Republic of Ireland.
 Your best bet is to spend maybe two nights here (maximum three if you are interested in a day trip to Northern Ireland) then leave and spend the rest of your time elsewhere, such as in Galway or Killarney (two of my favourite Irish cities).

 *Insider tip: If possible, try to arrange your Dublin stay to be during the week rather than on a weekend.
 Prices, which are already high, tend to skyrocket in Dublin from Friday-Sunday.